Ladies Musical Club of Seattle: History

+The Ladies Musical Club of Seattle was founded less than two years after the Great Seattle Fire of 1889, and a year after the Ladies Musical Club of Tacoma, which was established in 1890 and is said to have served as a model for it.

-The club was founded less than two years after the Great Seattle Fire of 1889.
-Twenty-two women musicians, mostly "married middle-class women, who had received musical training," gathered on March 2, 1891, at the home of Ellen Bartlett Bacon to form an organization dedicated to classical music.
+Twenty-four women musicians gathered on March 2, 1891, at the home of Ellen Bartlett Bacon to form an organization dedicated to classical music.
+The initial members were mostly middle-class, married women who had had musical training.
 Despite an audition being required to join the club, the membership more than doubled within the year.

-At a time when it was difficult for women to become professional musicians, LMC provided an opportunity for public performance.
+At a time when it was difficult for women to become professional musicians, the LMC of Seattle provided an opportunity for public performance.
 In the early years, active members were all required to perform regularly at club events; associate members did not participate as performers, and this latter category of membership was opened to men by the 1893/1894 season.

 LMC concerts were not confined to struggling women performers.
 Beginning with the 1900/1901 season, LMC sponsored public concerts by male and female professional artists.
 From the outset, Rose Gottstein led this aspect of the club's activities, and she continued in this role until 1939, when she died.
-Between 1900 and 1995, they hosted performances by, among many others, Teresa Carreño, Geraldine Farrar, Sergei Rachmaninoff, Fritz Kreisler, Jascha Heifetz, Marian Anderson, Igor Stravinsky, Yehudi Menuhin, Pablo Casals, Kirsten Flagstad, Arthur Rubinstein, Vladimir Horowitz, Joshua Bell, Emmanuel Ax, Elly Ameling, Marilyn Horne, and Nadja Salerno-Sonnenberg.
+Between 1900 and 1995, they hosted performances by, among many others, Claudio Arrau, Teresa Carreño, Geraldine Farrar, Sergei Rachmaninoff, Fritz Kreisler, Jascha Heifetz, Marian Anderson, Igor Stravinsky, Yehudi Menuhin, Pablo Casals, Kirsten Flagstad, Arthur Rubinstein, Vladimir Horowitz, Joshua Bell, Emmanuel Ax, Elly Ameling, Marilyn Horne, and Nadja Salerno-Sonnenberg.
 However, eventually, the cost of putting on concerts by major stars exceeded the club's capacity, and they partnered with the University of Washington to host classical music concerts at the university's Meany Hall.

 When the LMC began, Seattle had neither a symphony orchestra, an opera company, nor a notable school of music.
 The LMC brought, on a regular basis, concerts unlike what the city had seen previously.
 These included the Chicago Symphony Orchestra (1901/1902 season), Walter Damrosch and the New York Symphony Orchestra (1907/1908 season), and an entire Italian opera company (1920/1921 season).
 The LMC also provided financial help to both the Seattle Symphony (founded 1903) and the Cornish School (founded 1914, now Cornish College of the Arts) in their early years.
 Cornish School founder Nellie Cornish was a member.